-A new website will be launched on 7th September at Runcorn Town Hall, where HHP will introduce the participating Societies within the Partnership and their inclusion on the HHP website.
+The new website was launched on 7th September at Runcorn Town Hall, where HHP introduced the participating Societies within the Partnership and their inclusion on the HHP website.

 On 9 August 2016 another milestone in the campaign to Unlock Runcorn was reached as these pictures show.
 At the Dukesfield compound - the HQ and volunteer base - a vandal proof container was delivered, sited and opened by eager RLRS Trustees.
 The interior consists of office space, mini kitchen, full electrics with hook up facility etc.